jendrikseipp/rednotebook/README.txt

 ===== THANKS =====
-  - The authors of the programs listed under 'requirements'
+  - The authors of the programs listed under 'requirements'.
+Remember that without them, RedNotebook would not be possible
   - Everaldo Coelho (www.everaldo.com) for the excellent icon
-  - The txt2tags team for their super handy markup-tool
+  - The txt2tags team (http://txt2tags.sf.net) for their super cool markup-tool